servgi/pH-Box-Spring-2024/README.md

 Thanks for checking out my project!
-Here you will find the digital files and resources associated with my work. # pH-Box-Spring-2024
+Here you will find the digital files and resources associated with my work on simple pH instrumentation.
+A written manuscript of my research is coming soon, as well and updates and improvements to my code and poster. # pH-Box-Spring-2024